 - Oxygen - Treat any case of known or suspected Organophosphate or Carbamate (e.g., insecticides such as Parathion or Malathion); or nerve agent (e.g., Tabun, Sarin, Soman, VX) exposure as below: - Administer Atropine every 5 minutes, as available until lungs are clear to auscultation.
-Atropine by DuoDote. - ◆ Adults and - Treat seizures with Diazepam Auto-injector (CANA).
+Atropine by DuoDote. - Adults and children > 40 kgs, give DuoDote, or Atropine 2 mg IM - Treat seizures with Diazepam Auto-injector (CANA).